keldnorman/masscan-util-to-images/README.md

 export GOPATH=/home/[YOUR USER]/go && go get github.com/adnanh/webscrot

-Alter the WEBSCROT variable below to your user directory
+Alter the WEBSCROT variable in the script to match your user directory

 INSTALL PRE REQ.
 FOR:
 # scan-and-screenshot-extra